PdxCodeGuild/Full-Stack-Day-Class/notes/py-doctests.md

 Can make a PyCharm Python Test / Doctest run config and select the script you want to run.
 Can run just specific test cases individually.
 Can debug!

+Comparison is stupid, only compares printed versions.
+Beware unordered containers and sort.
+See [warnings section](https://docs.python.org/3.5/library/doctest.html) of doctest docs.

+If you have multi-line input, use `...` on continuation lines.